 Premier Plastic Surgeon of Los Angeles

 Dr. Nabavian has maintained his Santa Monica based private practice for over eight years.
-His specialty spans facial rejuvenation, body contouring and breast enhancement.
+His specialty spans facial rejuvenation, body contouring and breast augmentation surgery.
 Dr. Nabavian particularly specializes in the use of a patient’s own fat cells in a minimally invasive procedure that targets visible signs of aging and avoids scars and overly pulled results.
 Fat can also be used to contour the body, by removing it from an unwanted area and placing it in a desired area.

 Indeed, Dr. Nabavain is preoccupied by a strong standard of ethics.
 “There is a component of retail in elective surgery,” says Dr. Nabavian.
 Patients come in and ask for something and pay for a service.
 In this scenario, patients become almost like customers.
 “As a physician, you have to be a doctor first, especially when it comes to plastic surgery,” says Nabavian.